Nishad-Amit/Nishad-Amit/README.md

 ### Hi there 👋
-🔭 I’m currently working on my programming fundamentals/background.
+🔭 Currently working on my programming fundamentals/Competitive Coding.
-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 Currently learning Data Science/Analysis.
-- 👯 I’m looking to collaborate on Open Source projects
+- 👯 I’m looking to collaborate on Open Source projects.
-- 🤔 I’m looking for help with building my a great source of knowledge.
+- 🤔 I’m looking for help with building a great source of knowledge.
-- 💬 Ask me about C and Python programming languages.
+- 💬 Ask me about C++ and Python programming languages.
 - 📫 How to reach me: https://www.linkedin.com/in/nishadamit/

 <!--